 Once she got over her initial fears and jitters, she was hooked on the thrill and tranquility Ocean swimming provided.
 With her new found love of this new sport, she wanted to help others overcome their anxiety and get comfortable in the ocean by leading a an informal beginning open water swim group.

 Where: East End Beach, Portland, ME

-Leaders: Tyler Wright, Coach
+Leaders: Tyler Wright, Ambassador

 Tyler followed his older sister’s example and began swimming for the local YMCA at age seven.
 Over the course of his childhood, Tyler competed in state, New England, and eventually YMCA National meets.
 Upon graduating high school Tyler began a collegiate swimming career at College of the Holy Cross.
 In college Tyler set records in butterfly and backstroke events, as well as relays, but more importantly, Tyler found his love for coaching at Holy Cross.
 Tyler coached athletes of all ages for a neighboring Special Olympic team.
 Through one on one coaching, as well as student group organizing, Tyler enjoyed watching volunteerism and his athletes’ comfort and love for the water grow.

 After college Tyler began doing more open water swimming in the lakes, rivers, and ocean of his home state of Maine, as well as in lakes in his temporary home of Missouri.
 Tyler now resides in Portland, Maine and enjoys triathlon training, as well as helping people grow in their abilities in the open water, whether it’s training for their first ever triathlon swim leg, or giving technique and training feedback to experienced competitive swimmers.
 Tyler is excited be a part of the expansion of SMOG, and to be heading SMOG ME!